-- Mop the pantry with disinfectant, and leave the mop in a sanitizer over night - The area around the washing up sinks, the vegetable preparation area and cookhouse floor should be scrubbed with disinfectant using a stiff broom or deck scrubber and rinsed using the yellow hose outside the urinal.
+- Mop the pantry with degreaser supplied by us.
+Use disinfectant on the other days. - The area around the washing up sinks, the vegetable preparation area and cookhouse floor should be scrubbed with degreaser using a stiff broom or deck scrubber and rinsed using the yellow hose outside the urinal. - The Whiterock on the walls behind the sinks and the work surfaces should be cleaned as required.